Acute Care Nurse Practitioner (ACNP) Salary

 Popular Skills for Acute Care Nurse Practitioner (ACNP)

-Survey results imply that Acute Care Nurse Practitioners put a diverse skill set to use.
-Most notably, skills in Oncology, Palliative Care, Acute Care, and Intensive Care Unit (ICU) are correlated to pay that is above average.
-Skills that pay less than market rate include Emergency Medicine and Emergency/Trauma.
-It is often found that people who know Acute Care are also skilled in Intensive Care Unit (ICU) and Cardiology.
+Acute Care Nurse Practitioners seem to require a number of specific skills.
+Most notably, skills in Oncology, Palliative Care, Emergency Medicine, and Acute Care are correlated to pay that is above average.
+Skills that pay less than market rate include Emergency/Trauma.
+Most people skilled in Acute Care are similarly competent in Intensive Care Unit (ICU) and Cardiology.

 Pay by Experience Level for Acute Care Nurse Practitioner (ACNP)